Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Group

 A group is a container that organizes related components.
+Groups help create visual and logical groupings within rows, making dashboards more organized and easier to understand.

+**Best for:** Grouping related data displays, creating visual sections, organizing components with similar functions

 **Parameters:**